jeetlavi/TechTestSolution/README.md

 # TechTestSolution
 Tech Test Solution This solution contains YAML based AWS cloud formation template that luanches a Network load balancer which feeds into an Application load baalancer and then into to web servers.
-The webservers are using Nignx to present output from MySql database as a backend.
+The webservers are using Apache to present output from MySql database as a backend.
 The DB itself has a read replica based out in two AZs.

 Requirements: Windows command prompt with AWS CLI profile setup.
 Use 'AWS configure' cmdlet to setup a new default profile.